-Hi, I'm Forrest! đź‘‹-

 © 2019-2025 forrest leung

 Growing up in California, my understanding of my family’s Cantonese culture was limited to the traditions my nuclear family preserved.
 Seeking a deeper connection, I pursued a Sino-foreign education at Duke Kunshan University—a reversal of the more common journey of students moving from China to the U.S. for higher education.The curiosity that led me to DKU began in elementary school with a LEGO MINDSTORMS kit.
 To me, Legos were more than toys; they were a gateway to comprehending how components fit together to form complex systems.
 Each challenge was an opportunity to construct a whole from carefully aligned parts.
 This foundational mindset propelled me toward experiences that blend rigor with problem-solving.My introduction to programming didn’t happen in traditional classrooms but at local hackathons, where the intense pressure to pitch a functional project in 24 hours sparked something profound in me.
 This 'trial-by-fire' approach reshaped how I approached teamwork, as the need to adapt quickly, think creatively, and rely on others’ strengths taught me the power of collective resilience and resourcefulness.Within my formal studies in China, I had a multitude of opportunities to collaborate with peers from different tracks in my thematic courses, which became a vessel for integrating our specializations to tackle multifaceted problems.
 My classes demonstrated how interdisciplinary approaches translated abstract concepts into tangible solutions, illustrating how computational tools address societal challenges.Returning to the U.S. for graduate school, I feel the convergence of my desire to reconnect with my roots and contribute to technological advancements.
-I will harness the unique perspectives and experiences I've gained in China, particularly regarding AI development and governmental approaches to technology policy, to inform my studies.
-The challenges I've overcome have instilled in me a determination to push the boundaries of technology by advancing a globally aware and ethically grounded advancement of AI.
+I bring with me the unique perspective and experiences I've gained in China, particularly regarding AI development and governmental approaches to technology policy, which now inform my academic direction.
+The challenges I've overcome have instilled in me a determination to push the boundaries of technology by advancing a globally aware and ethically grounded growth of AI and robotics.

 In an era where the internet is increasingly shaping our understanding of culture and history, the relationship between digital and historic art forms an opportunity for dialogue about how we preserve, interpret, and experience artistic expression.